 One of the many reasons I chose to live in London is because it’s an extremely safe city, especially compared to Orlando or Miami.
-If I was living in Miami, I would need a full security system, security screens for doors, and perhaps laminated glass in all of my windows rather than ordinary glass just to keep my home safe but I don’t really need any of that here in London.
 I can give you loads of facts to support this.
 However, it’s easiest just to remind you that most London Metropolitan Police officers do not carry guns.
 Guns are illegal in the UK, and other than those in certain professions, such as vets or military personnel, nobody can carry or possess one.

 I had the chance to interview a London Metropolitan Police Officer recently to learn more about Crime Prevention.
 Please note that the heading titles below are creative and have been crafted by yours truly.
 The tips below are a combination of street sense and the information I received during the interview.
 You can always review the official Personal Safety site of the Met Police should you want their specific recommendations.